Janelle Monáe: The Eephus, Moonlight, and Hidden Figures (2015–2016)

 In February 2015, Monáe along with Epic Records and its CEO and chairman L.A.
 Reid announced that Monáe's independent label Wondaland Arts Society had signed a "landmark joint venture partnership" to revamp the label, now known as Wondaland Records, and to promote the artists on the label.
 Jem Aswad of Billboard called Monáe a "mini-mogul" because of the deal and revealed that "the partnership will bow in May with a 5-song compilation EP called The Eephus, including tracks from rapper Jidenna [...], Roman, St. Beauty, Deep Cotton and Monáe herself."
-With this move, Monáe became one of the few black women who run their own independent record label in conjunction with a major record label.

 In late March 2015, Monáe released the single "Yoga" from the album The Eephus.
 The album debuted at number 22 of the Billboard 200 and at number 5 of the top R&B/Hip-Hop Albums with an equivalent album sales of 47,000 units.

 In mid-2015 Monáe attended various fashion events including London Fashion Week and the 2015 Met Gala.
 She began collaborating with Nile Rodgers for a new Chic album and Duran Duran for the album Paper Gods, their first album in over five years, and their single called "Pressure Off".

 On August 14, 2015, Monáe and the body of her Atlanta-based Wondaland Arts Society collective performed the protest song "Hell You Talmbout", which raised awareness of the many black lives that were taken as a result of police brutality, with lyrics such as "Walter Scott, say his name.
 Jerame Reid, say his name.
 Philip White, say his name ...
 Eric Garner, say his name.
 Trayvon Martin, say his name ...
 Sandra Bland, say her name.
 Sharondra Singleton, say her name."
 She also gave a speech about police brutality after the performance on NBC's Today Show, "Yes Lord!
 God bless America!
 God bless all the lost lives to police brutality.
 We want white America to know that we stand tall today.
 We want black America to know we stand tall today.
 We will not be silenced ..."

 By March 15, 2016, First Lady Michelle Obama proclaimed that she had assembled a collaborative track featuring vocals from Monáe, Kelly Clarkson, Zendaya and Missy Elliott, alongside production credit from pop songwriter Diane Warren and Elliott, titled "This Is for My Girls".
 The iTunes-exclusive record was used to both coincide with Obama's Texan SXSW speech and to promote the First Lady's third-world educational initiative Let Girls Learn.

 In October 2016, Monáe made her big screen acting debut in the critically acclaimed film Moonlight, alongside Naomie Harris, André Holland, and Mahershala Ali.
 Monáe also starred in the film Hidden Figures, alongside actors Taraji P. Henson and Octavia Spencer; the film was released in December 2016.